 So what actually is data binding?
-Data binding is when we map properties from a data object to a UI element.
+Data binding is how we map properties from a data object to a UI element.
 Thus, that element is modified in some way (appearance, behavior) based on the state of a particular property.
 That state can be changed on the frontend by user actions or on the backend within the database itself.

 Below is an example of how to set data binding in UI Builder.
 In the Logic tab of the component (in this case, an Input box), you will have the option to name the data object that the input box is bound to.

 For example, let’s say we have a checkbox component.
 We want to bind that component to the "DONE" property of the to-do list data object.
 Thus, when the data is received, it communicates to the component whether "DONE" is true or false.
 That determines whether the checkbox is checked (true) or not (false).

 Not all logic needs to be handled by the backend.
 There are many instances where you want the user’s actions – where they click, where they scroll, data they enter, etc. – to dictate what your app does.
 However, you don’t want to have to send an API call to the backend for every little action.

 The above example from the video shows how to implement the deletion of a “to-do” item in the database and in the UI.
 With the Codeless logic shown, we have set up the button so that “On Click”, an API call will be sent to the backend to delete "Row1 data" from the "Task" table.
 Additionally, the function will remove the deleted item from the UI by modifying the Dynamic List.

 Let’s look at another example.
 Perhaps you want a button in your app to navigate to another page, but that page is dependent on the user’s profile preferences.
 It would not make sense to put this simple logic on the backend (although you could if you wanted).
 Instead, we can tie this logic to the button in UI Builder.
 Piece of cake!